swift-server/swift-aws-lambda-runtime/readme.md

 ## Increase logging verbosity

-You can increase the verbosity of the runtime by changing the LOG_LEVEL environment variable.
+You can increase the verbosity of the runtime using the `LOG_LEVEL` environment variable.

 - `LOG_LEVEL=debug` displays information about the Swift AWS Lambda Runtime activity and lifecycle
 - `LOG_LEVEL=trace` displays a string representation of the input event as received from the AWS Lambda service (before invoking your handler).